 Card Stock (Pressboard)

 A cartel is a group of corporations who have made agreements with one another to similarly address mutual business concerns such as price fixing, supply limits, and sales quotas, all to stifle competition.
 Cartel agreements often create de facto monopolies.
 Since outlawed in the United States by antitrust laws, cartels can be mostly found in Europe where they now operate on international levels.
+The German cartel IG Farben once controlled most of the world’s ink supply that went into the printing of postcards..

 A cartouche is framing element surrounding a body of text.
 It originally referred to elongated oval shapes in Egyptian hieroglyphs that contained a royal name.
-The term was latter applied to the highly decorative scroll work placed on printed matter, especially maps that enclosed a title and other relevant information.
+The term was later applied to the highly decorative scroll work placed on printed matter, especially maps that enclosed a title and other relevant information.
 These ornamentations were often created and designed to fill up otherwise empty compositional space.
-The more simple shapes that contain calligraphy on Japanese prints is also referred to as a cartouche.
+The more simple shapes that contain calligraphy on Japanese prints are also referred to as a cartouche.

 Cartes de Visite (Visiting Card)